PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 - the access patterns,
 - or (usually) some mixture of all of these plus many more issues.

 An architecture that scales well for a particular application is built around *assumptions of which operations will be common and which will be rare—the load parameters*.
 If those assumptions turn out to be wrong, the engineering effort for scaling is at best wasted, and at worst counterproductive.
-In an early-stage startup or an unproven product it’s usually more important to be able to iterate quickly on product features than it is to scale to some hypothetical future load.
+In an early-stage startup or an unproven product it's usually more important to be able to iterate quickly on product features than it is to scale to some hypothetical future load.

 # Maintainability